jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 # MODIS Processing for US Drylands

-Calculate monthly and yearly mean, standard deviation, maximum, minimum, amplitude, and integral for MODIS time series of 4-day composite LAI (MCD15A3H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)
+***Calculate mean, standard deviation, maximum, minimum for various time intervals MODIS time series of 4-day composite LAI (MCD15A3H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)*

 ## Requirements
 ### Python environment